Zoe Laughlin

 Zoe Laughlin (/'lɑːflɪn/) is a British artist, maker and materials engineer.
 She is the co-founder and Director of the Institute of Making at University College London.
 She is a regular panelist on the BBC Radio 4 show The Kitchen Cabinet.
 Laughlin was awarded the 2019 Inspire, Support Achieve Award for Design Engineering from the Institution of Engineering Designers.

 Education

-Laughlin took A-Levels in Art, Textiles and English Literature and completed a Masters of Art at Central Saint Martin's College of Art and Design.
+Laughlin took A-Levels in Art, Textiles and English Literature and completed a Master of Art at Central Saint Martin's College of Art and Design.
 She earned a PhD in Material Science in the Department of Engineering at King's College London in 2010.

 Research

 During her PhD, Laughlin discovered how materials affects the taste of food, and how to predict the taste of food using electrode potential.
 Her thesis, "Beyond the Swatch: How can the Science of Materials be Represented by the Materials Themselves in a Materials Library?", became the basis for the methodological approaches of the Institute of Making and some of its research.
 The experiments Laughlin undertook were designed to identify the links between the physical properties of materials and our aesthetic perception of materiality.
 As a result, she has been key to the development of the concept of Sensoaesthetics, which is the "application of scientific methodology to the aesthetic, sensual and emotional side" of materials.